 When people hear the word, “design,” they often conjure images of popular art, fashion, or home interiors brought to life by “creatives.”
-Design feels out of reach for many people -- but the practice of human-centered design makes it widely accessible for more practical applications.
-Leveraging human-centered design in your digital transformation is key tactic to ensure a successful project.
+Design feels out of reach for many people, but the practice of human-centered design makes it widely accessible for more practical applications.
+Leveraging human-centered design in your digital transformation is a key tactic to ensure a successful project.

 Human-centered design, or design thinking, is at its core the act of designing solutions for real people.
 It’s not just about creating visual design or user interfaces that people enjoy.
 It is a repeatable process that leverages design principles and human insights to develop creative ways to address any problem.
 Popularized by the design firm IDEO, human-centered design involves an iterative problem-solving process built on four key principles:

 - Iterate and validate design decisions.
 No designer gets it right the first time (and by employing this process, you are a designer!).
-You will be working with imperfect or incomplete information, especially as you work to bring human insights into the process.
-The most effective and efficient approach for creating a workable end product includes ideating and prototyping a variety of solutions -- and testing them with real people.
-Above all, it is important to remember that you are not the end user.
+You will be working with imperfect or incomplete information as you work to bring human insights into the process.
+The most effective and efficient approach for creating a workable end product includes ideating and prototyping a variety of solutions, and testing them with real people.
+Above all, it is important to remember that you are not the end-user.
 Nothing can replace testing your product with real target users to gain insights about what works, what doesn’t, and what needs to be tweaked or redesigned.

 “The launch of the new system generated a lot of interest and buzz, not all of it positive.
 Many felt they were not included in the decision-making process, even though they were expected to use the system every day.
 Others were left wondering why the system duplicated functionality already available in other systems while not addressing the organization’s most pressing needs.”

 Does any of this sound familiar?